 Dukkah is a Middle Eastern nut and spice blend available in the spice section of supermarkets or speciality stores.

 Rice malt syrup is a low-FODMAP alternative to honey, found in the health food aisle in supermarkets.

-Recipe courtesy of the Australian Healthy Food Guide – for more of their delicious recipes please visit their website.
+Recipe kindly provided by the Australian Healthy Food Guide – for more recipes please visit their website.